Gynko/ColoredCodeEditor/README.md

 # Colored code
-## A vanilla react component

-### Purpose:
-The colored code component is here to enhance the presentation of code on our websites.
+## A vanilla react component to enhance the presentation of code on our websites.

 ![Colored Code Editor](https://i.imgur.com/StINA2X.png)